“We in America do not have government by the majority. We have government by the majority who participate.” –Thomas Jefferson

 The University Board of Elections (UBE) is the Special Status Organization created to regulate and conduct student elections and referenda at the University of Virginia.
 The UBE was empowered through a series of student referenda and through delegation of authority from the Rector, Board of Visitors and the President of the University of Virginia.

-The function of the UBE is crucial to the continuation of student self-governance at the University.
-Board members are expected to commit several hours a month during the school year in addition to additional roles and commitments during the fall and spring election seasons.
+The function of the UBE is vital to the continuation of student self-governance at the University.
+Board members are expected to commit several hours a month during the school year to UBE.
+During Spring elections, this time commitment increases to several hours a week.
 Please review the following UBE constitutional requirements for membership:

 - The applicant must be a full time student of the University of Virginia.